 Note: If you have multiple agents/teammates who you want to add to your project, just repeat the same process for each email address individually.

-If you have any questions about setting up custom domains, reach out to support via chat.
+If you have any questions about setting up custom domains, reach out to support via chat in the lower right side corner.